Farmers See the Need to Organize

 Starting in 1935, Farm Bureau began looking for refinements and improvement in the marketing program.
 Meanwhile, criticism of the program was growing among processors and other outside groups.
 Farm Bureau decided to launch a big campaign to defend the AAA, and organized a rally in Washington.

-President Roosevelt opened the South Lawn and provided a stirring impromptu address to the 4,500 gathered farmers.
+President Roosevelt opened the south lawn of the White House where he gave a stirring impromptu address to the 4,500 gathered farmers.

 By June 1, 1935, a large number of packers, flour millers and cotton spinners had filed injunction suits to prevent the collection of processing taxes.
 In January 1936, the Supreme Court ruled the act unconstitutional.

 As a remedy, Farm Bureau devised a soil conservation plan calling for the production of soil building green crops to be plowed under rather than harvested.
-Farm Bureau wanted to use principles of the soil conservation bill by instructing states to take over the main functions of the former AAA, financed still by grants from the federal government and distributed by the secretary of agriculture.
+Farm Bureau wanted to use principles of the soil conservation bill by instructing states to take over the main functions of the former AAA, financed still by grants from the federal government and distributed by the agriculture secretary.

 The 1938 act continued the SCS payments and principles, authorized acreage allotments by counties supervised by farmers, CCC loans up to 75 percent of parity prices on a sliding scale depending upon production, provisions for restrictions on marketing in years of serious overproduction and penalties for farmers not staying within their quotas.